OlivierRaemy/electron/docs/api/power-save-blocker.md

 ### `powerSaveBlocker.start(type)`

-* `type` string - Power save blocker type.
+* `type` String - Power save blocker type.
   * `prevent-app-suspension` - Prevent the application from being suspended.
     Keeps system active but allows screen to be turned off.
 Example use cases: downloading a file or playing audio.
   * `prevent-display-sleep` - Prevent the display from going to sleep.
 Keeps system and screen active.
 Example use case: playing video.

-Returns `Integer` - The blocker ID that is assigned to this power blocker.

 Starts preventing the system from entering lower-power mode.
 Returns an integer identifying the power save blocker.